 - Whether you are renewing your Green Slip or purchasing a new one.

 You can see how much importance an insurer places on certain factors in terms of the risk associated with them by seeing which criteria the company uses to set premiums.

 The insurers are also permitted to offer discounts but also impose loadings if they feel it is necessary.
-However, the MAA Premium Determination Guidelines stipulates an allowable range for discounts and loadings, so insurers can't do exactly what they want.
+However, the SIRA Premium Determination Guidelines stipulates an allowable range for discounts and loadings, so insurers can't do exactly what they want.
 The discount and loading levels differ from one insurer to the next, which is why you should shop around and get a few quotes before deciding on which insurance company to work with.

 Who sets Green Slip prices